 Librarians of the Year!!

 The management staff of the Cedar Rapids Public Library are the proud recipients of the 2009 Librarian of the Year award from Library Journal.
-This award is given to a librarian for "
+This award is given to a librarian for "outstanding achievement and accomplishments reflecting the loftiest service goals of the library profession."
+This is the first year that Library Journal has awarded this to a team of librarians.

 I am so proud of the management staff at CRPL!
 This is a nationally recognized award and a much deserved one at that.
 As I've mentioned multiple times over in this blog, I worked for Cedar Rapids for 3 years before landing over here at Hiawatha.
 Many of the people in this photo were supervisors and mentors to me.